Updated: Nov 5, 2021

 It is important to vary your training approaches.
 Sticking to one type of exercise can get repetitive and eventually lead to stagnation, so try adding different sports or activities to your repertoire.
-One of these alternative sports should be a martial art or boxing/pad work.
+One of these alternative sports should be martial arts or boxing/pad work.

 1. Stress relief